-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments-Credit Losses."
+In September 2016, the FASB issued ASU No. 2016-13, "Financial Instruments-Credit Losses."
 The standard modifies the impairment model for most financial assets, including trade accounts receivables and loans, and will require the use of an "expected loss" model for instruments measured at amortized cost.
 Under this model, entities will be required to estimate the lifetime expected credit loss on such instruments and record an allowance to offset the amortized cost basis of the financial asset, resulting in a net presentation of the amount expected to be collected on the financial asset.
-The effective date of the standard is for fiscal years beginning after December 15, 2019 with early adoption permitted.
+The effective date of the standard is for fiscal years beginning after December 15, 2019 with early adoption permitted, subject to a deferral for smaller reporting companies pending issuance of a final ASU by the FASB.
 We are currently evaluating the potential impact of the adoption of this update on our consolidated financial statements.